Crested moa

 The crested moa (Pachyornis australis) is an extinct species of moa.
 It is one of the 9 known species of moa to have existed.

 Moa are grouped together with emus, ostriches, kiwi, cassowaries, rheas, and tinamous in the clade Palaeognathae.
 Some of the species of this group are flightless and lacks a keel on their sternum.
 The name crested moa is due to pits being found in their skulls, suggesting they had crests of long feathers.
 These cranial pits are also found occasionally in Dinornis, Anomalopteryx, and other Pachyornis species.

 Description

 The crested moa weighed around 75 kg.
 The crested moa was smaller than the heavy-footed moa (Pachyornis elephantopus) and their bones are sometimes mistaken for those of P. elephantopus due to their similar structure.

 Almost nothing is known about the feather pits on the crested moa's skull.
-It is likely the feathers were used in courtship rituals or to challenge rivals, but no feathers have been found so their color or size can only be speculated at.
+It is likely the feathers were used in courtship rituals or to challenge rivals, but no feathers have been found, so their colour or size can only be speculated at.